PKRoma/miranda/miranda/docs/readme.txt

 --------------------------
 * New in 0.7.18
 Bugfixes:
+ - ICQ: Fixed server connection thread issue

+* New in 0.7.18
+Bugfixes:
  - Windows compatibility improvements
  - ICQ: Improved server list processing
  - ICQ: New contacts sometimes showed as offline